Defending Relatives' Rights Against CPS

 for custody may be necessary to ensure the children's best interests

 are protected and they are able to remain with their family.
-At my firm,
+At Slate

-Dennis M. Slate, Attorney at Law, we are dedicated to doing whatever is
+& Associates, Attorneys at Law, we are dedicated to doing whatever

 destructive actions by CPS.